tomi-vanek/asciiart-logo/README.md

 ## Quick Start

-Download and install the library
+Download and installation of the library

 ``` Bash
 npm install --save asciiart-logo